Martin Kerr: Views

-He was an associate and admirer of neo-Nazi James Mason for many years, a former member of the NSWPP, even after Mason left the group and publicly criticized Koehl.
+Kerr was an associate and admirer of neo-Nazi James Mason for many years, a former member of the NSWPP, even after Mason left the group and publicly criticized Koehl.
 He wrote to Mason while he was imprisoned.
 Following the release of Mason's Siege, Kerr received copies.
 He said to Mason that he thought that it was "truly a magnificent production: it exceeded my expectations and it is unsurpassed by anything else in book form I have seen in my 27 years in the Movement", and said that though Mason did not "come up with the right answers each time", he "invariably ask[s] the right questions and raise the right issues."
 Kerr later described the original American Nazi Party as "a mélange of basic NS radicalism, common sense, and traditional American rightwing politics", viewing it as not legitimately National Socialist; in this he agreed with Mason.
 However, he later stated he had changed his mind about Mason's work, calling it "irrelevant" and "far outside the mainstream of contemporary NS thought".

-He was an associate of British neo-Nazis and an important member of the American Friends of the British National Party, chairing most of their meetings.
+Kerr was an associate of British neo-Nazis and an important member of the American Friends of the British National Party, chairing most of their meetings.
 He donated $500 to Simon Darby to support an election campaign by the party.
 British far-right activist John Bean wrote a book largely consisting of an interview with himself and Kerr, Many Shades of Black.
 Reviewing Mr Evil, a book about neo-Nazi murderer David Copeland, Kerr accused the authors of political bias and said "the unpleasant reality is that there will be more David Copleands[sic] in the future", but that the movement could not be held responsible for "undisciplined members on its fringes".
 He also reviewed one of Colin Jordan's books for a white power website; he endorsed violence at some point, but disagreed with Jordan's ideas on the time when it would be appropriate to carry it out, saying "we think that now is not the time for armed insurrection".
 He was a personal friend of Danish neo-Nazi Povl Riis-Knudsen.

 Kerr claimed as Chief of Staff that the New Order is no longer a white supremacist group and focuses on advocating "in favor of [white] people, not against other races or ethnicities ...we consider the white people of the world to be a gigantic family of racial brothers and sisters, united by ties of common ancestry and common heritage.
 Being for our own family does not mean that we hate other families."
 He went on to criticise the Southern Poverty Law Center, who still classify them as a hate group, calling the SPLC an "anti-White hate organization".